Vernon Tomes: Judicial appointment and removal from office

-He was appointed as Deputy Bailiff in 1986 and served in the post until he was removed from office in 1992, at the request of the Bailiff Sir Peter Crill, by the United Kingdom's Home Secretary Kenneth Clarke.
-According to Sir Peter Crill, Tomes was accused by the police of tipping off a friend about a drugs raid on a nephew's home and the office received complaints that Tomes was slow in producing written judgments.
+The removal from office was instigated by the Bailiff Sir Peter Crill, who made a request to the United Kingdom's Home Secretary Kenneth Clarke.
+According Crill, Tomes was accused by the police of tipping off a friend about a drugs raid on a nephew's home and the office received complaints that Tomes was slow in producing written judgments.